CSE512-16S/a3-rickixie-taoaoao/README.md

   - Roughly how much time did you spend developing your application?
     - Research and finalized the data sets: 2 days
     - Processed and retrieving the data from world bank: 1 day (included learning python)
-    - Building the data visulization: 3 days+..
+    - Building the data visulization: 3 days+
   - What aspects took the most time?
-    - Both of us had no prior experience with d3.js and limited experience with javascript, so learning about d3 with the formatted the data took is the most time.
-We may also scale up the challenges than what we can do in the time that allowed.
+    - Both of us had no prior experience with d3.js and limited experience with javascript, so learning about d3 with the formatted the data took the most time.
+We may also scale up the challenges more than what we can do with the time that allowed.